Omnistac/zedux/docs/types/Action.md

 # Action

 An action is a plain object containing a `type` property and optional `payload` property.
-While this interface can be extended, actions should never contain `metaType`, `metaPayload`, or `action` properties, as these are reserved for [meta nodes](/docs/types/MetaNode.md).
+While `type` is required, `payload` is optional and can be replaced with whatever standard you wish.

 ## Definition